 Signs of Gas Leak:

 Do you smell rotten eggs?
 Propane is an odorless gas, but for safety reasons, manufacturers added a chemical called ethyl mercaptan so when a leak or spill happens the presence of propane can easily be detectable.
-Inside the house, being confined and constricted, propane leak is easily determined because of the foul smell of rotten egg.
+Inside the house, being confined and constricted, a propane leak is easily determined because of the foul smell of rotten eggs.

 Do you hear a tiny hissing sound near the hose or pipe connection of the tank?
 If so, then, a tiny leak is somewhere in the connection.
 This is something you have to worry about because propane can easily accumulate and with just a small spark, an explosion could happen.
-To confirm and determine the exact location of the leak, do a simple soap test (apply soapy water on the entire connection).
+To confirm and determine the exact location of the leak, do a simple soap test (apply soapy water to the entire connection).

 If your tank is large and permanently installed, immediately call the dealer and report the problem, a technician will come to inspect the tank.